Begin a Career in the Thriving Field of PR

 The Professional Certificate in Public Relations enables students to advance their skill set and understanding of public relations strategies and tactics, as well as the best practices used in the public relations and strategic communications industries.
 This 18 credit-hour undergraduate certificate focuses on the strategies used in public relations campaigns including public relations writing, media relations, audience research and engagement, crisis communication, social media and digital PR, and much more.

-Whether you’re currently working in the public relations field and wish to increase your industry knowledge and expertise or are pursuing the field for the first time, a BA in PR from Tulane School of Professional Advancement can help you take that next step in your career.
+Whether you’re currently working in the public relations field and wish to increase your industry knowledge and expertise or are pursuing the field for the first time, a BA in PR from Tulane SoPA can help you take that next step in your career.
 You’ll develop crucial skills for working in a thriving job market.

-After earning the degree or certificate in Public Relations from Tulane School of Professional Advancement, graduates can further their careers by seeking industry certification and other specializations.
+After earning the degree or certificate in Public Relations from Tulane SoPA, graduates can further their careers by seeking industry certification and other specializations.
 Graduates of the Tulane SoPA Public Relations program work in a wide array of industries.
 Pursue your career as a:

 Coming to New Orleans to study Public Relations at Tulane was an amazing experience for me.
 I learned real marketable skills and got to spend time in one of the most exciting cities in America,” said Nate.
 Nate, now a Political Strategist based in San Francisco, runs his own consultancy firm and handles public relations and crisis management for progressive political clients.

-Our diverse faculty are industry professionals and experts working in the field to provide you with the most up-to-date expertise and skills required of the industry today.
+Our diverse faculty—comprised of award-winning industry professionals and experts working in the fields of advertising, digital marketing, graphic design, interactive design and public relations—provide students with workforce-aligned curriculum.
+Our faculty ensure that students are taught the most up-to-date expertise and skills required of their respective industries today.